lunogram/platform/docs/docs/clients/android.md

 }
 ```

-Parcelvoy links will now be automatically read and opened in your application.
+Lunogram links will now be automatically read and opened in your application.

 ## Example

-Explore our [example project](https://github.com/parcelvoy/android-sdk/tree/main/samples/kotlin-android-app) which includes basic usage.
+Explore our [example project](https://github.com/lunogram/android-sdk/tree/main/samples/kotlin-android-app) which includes basic usage.